esesmuedgars/IdeaKit/README.md

 ![Issue](https://img.shields.io/badge/issue-1.5-informational.svg)

+PREFIX

 ## News

 ### Swift 5.4

-[Ted Kremenek](https://twitter.com/tkremenek) in his Swift blog [post](https://swift.org/blog/swift-5-4-released) announced the official release of Swift 5.4, alternatively get familiar with new Swift language features by reviewing [code examples](https://www.whatsnewinswift.com/?from=5.3&to=5.4) created by [Paul Hudson](https://twitter.com/twostraws) and main changes to Swift Package Manager are described by [Federico Zanetello](https://twitter.com/zntfdr) in his [article](https://www.fivestars.blog/articles/spm-5-4).
+[Ted Kremenek](https://twitter.com/tkremenek) in his Swift blog [post](https://swift.org/blog/swift-5-4-released) announced the official release of Swift 5.4, alternatively get familiar with new Swift language features by reviewing [code examples](https://www.whatsnewinswift.com/?from=5.3&to=5.4) created by [Paul Hudson](https://twitter.com/twostraws), and main changes to Swift Package Manager are described by [Federico Zanetello](https://twitter.com/zntfdr) in his [article](https://www.fivestars.blog/articles/spm-5-4).

 ### Updates to age rating settings in App Store Connect

 An age rating is a required application information property used by the parental controls on the App Store.
-[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=fwpxy9kw) describe changes to App Store Connect age rating settings.
+[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=fwpxy9kw) describes changes to App Store Connect age rating settings.

 ### App Store submission update

-[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=ib31uj1j) broadcasted that all iOS, iPadOS and watchOS applications submitted to the App Store must be built with Xcode 12 starting the 26<sup>th</sup> of April.
+[Apple](https://twitter.com/apple) in their news [article](https://developer.apple.com/news/?id=ib31uj1j) broadcasted that all iOS, iPadOS, and watchOS applications submitted to the App Store must be built with Xcode 12 starting the 26<sup>th</sup> of April.

 ### WWDC 2021